-The hosted HTCondor-CE is intended for small sites or as an introduction to the OSG.
-The OSG configures and maintains the HTCondor-CE on behalf of the site.
-The hosted HTCondor-CE is a special configuration of HTCondor-CE that can submit jobs to a remote cluster over SSH.
-It provides a simple starting point for opportunistic resource owners that want to start contributing to the OSG with minimal effort: an organization will be able to accept OSG jobs by allowing SSH access to a submit node in their cluster.
+The Hosted CE is intended for small sites or as an introduction to the OSG.
+The OSG configures and maintains an HTCondor-CE on behalf of the site.
+The Hosted CE is a special configuration of HTCondor-CE that can submit jobs to a remote cluster over SSH.
+It provides a simple starting point for opportunistic resource owners that want to start contributing to the OSG with minimal effort: an organization will be able to accept OSG jobs by allowing SSH access to a login node in their cluster.

-If your site intends to run thousands of OSG jobs, you will need to host a standard HTCondor-CE because the hosted HTCondor-CE has not yet been optimized for such loads.
+If your site intends to run over 10,000 concurrent OSG jobs, you will need to host your own HTCondor-CE because the Hosted CE has not yet been optimized for such loads.

 On HTCondor batch systems¶

 For a site with an HTCondor batch system, the JobRouter can use HTCondor protocols to place a transformed copy of the grid job directly into the batch system’s scheduler, meaning that the routed and batch system jobs are one and the same.
 Thus, there are three representations of your job, each with its own ID (see diagram below):

 - Access point: the HTCondor job ID in the original queue

 - HTCondor batch system: the routed job’s ID